 Areas of Expertise: European Politics, German politics, Transitional Justice, Democratization, German education policy

 Helga A. Welsh is Professor of Politics and International Affairs at Wake Forest University.
 Her publications have focused on the history and politics of the former East Germany, German unification, transitional justice, the reform of higher education in Germany, and democratization processes in Central and Eastern Europe.
 She has published a book on denazification in the former East Germany and co-edited a book on German unification.
+Her most recent book (co-authored with Christiane Lemke) is Germany Today.
+German Politics and Policies in a Changing World (Rowman and Littlefield, 2018).
 Her articles have appeared in journals such as Comparative Politics, European Journal of Education, Europe-Asia Studies, German Politics, German Politics and Society, and West European politics.
 She is one of the editors of “German History in Documents and Images,” a project administered by the German Historical Institute in Washington, DC, and co-editor of German Politics.

 MA 1978, Ludwig-Maximilians-University Munich (Germany)